Tyndrum Lower railway station: History

 This station opened on 1 August 1873 as a terminal station.
 This was the first railway station in the village of Tyndrum.
 Until 1877, it was the western extremity of the Callander and Oban Railway.

 In 1877, the Callander and Oban Railway was extended from Tyndrum to Dalmally.
 Concurrently, the station was relocated 275 m west, onto the new through alignment.
 The new station was on a higher level, as the line had to climb steeply to reach the summit about 0.6 mi to the west.
 The old terminus then became the goods yard.
-The through station was originally laid out with two platforms, one on either side of a passing loop.
+The through station was originally laid out with two platforms, one on each side of a passing loop.

 In 1894, the West Highland Railway opened a second station in Tyndrum, north of the village.
 In 1953, the suffixes "Upper" and "Lower" were added to the station names.
 Services to Callander & Dunblane over the old C&O route via Strathyre ceased on 27 September 1965 - they had been scheduled for withdrawal as a result of the Beeching Axe from 1 November that year, but ended five weeks prior to that date following a landslide in Glen Ogle that blocked the trackbed.
 All services henceforth used the 1897 connection to the WHR at Crianlarich Upper to reach Glasgow.